Cutting toxic people out of your life.

 Did you feel like you had to parent your own parent, take care of them, comfort them, not just because they were under the weather but all the time?

 If you’re a people pleaser, it might just be because your own parent was a narcissist.
 Do you feel shame or guilt?
 Constantly trying your best so that all others like you.
 You may have always felt empty inside like you don’t deserve happiness, you may have trust issues, you may find your emotions hard to deal with.
-You may find it difficult to say no, creating and enforcing boundaries, little self-worth and self-love if you felt this way growing up, and into adulthood, you may have always had to defend yourself to your parent, often doubting reality around her.
+You may find it difficult to say no, creating and enforcing boundaries, little self-worth and self-love if you felt this way growing up.
+Into adulthood, you may have always had to defend yourself to your parent, often doubting reality around her.
 It could be because you had a narcissistic parent.

 When you’re surrounded by negativity, it breeds negatively.
 Being around toxic people sends your mind and your spirit into turmoil.
 Surrounded by issues, problems, yelling, screaming, pain, hurt, lies, anger, dysfunction.
 It goes on all day every day, walking on eggshells not knowing what is going to happen next, so when you go to sleep at night, you may sleep, but you’re not resting.
 This also has massive effects on your mental health.